-I remember my orthodontist, whom I was very fond of, telling me that she and her husband put off having a baby until they were close to 40 because “I wanted to make sure that if I couldn’t just go out to dinner or the theater, I wouldn’t be resentful.”
+I remember my orthodontist, of whom I was very fond, telling me that she and her husband put off having a baby until they were close to 40 because “I wanted to make sure that if I couldn’t just go out to dinner or the theater, I wouldn’t be resentful.”

 I heard that kind of thing ALL THE TIME.

 So as a teenage girl, it sounded mature.
-And people I liked and respected said it.
+And it was often said by people whom I liked and respected.

 But in the back of mind, it bothered me.